jt827859032/DRRN-pytorch/README.md

 ```

 ### Prepare Training dataset
-  - the training data is generated with Matlab Bicubic Interplotation, please refer [Code for Data Generation](/data/generate_trainingset_x234.m) for creating training files.
+  - the training data is generated with Matlab Bicubic Interpolation, please refer [Code for Data Generation](/data/generate_trainingset_x234.m) for creating training files.

 ### Performance
-  - We provide a ***rough*** pretrained DRRN_B1U25 [model](/model) trained on [291](/data/Train_291) images with data augmentation.
-The mdoel can achive a better performance with a smart optimization strategy.
+  - We provide a ***rough*** pre-trained DRRN_B1U25 [model](/model) trained on [291](/data/Train_291) images with data augmentation.
+The model can achieve a better performance with a smart optimization strategy.
 For the DRRN_B1U9 implementation, you can manually modify the number of recursive blocks [here](/drrn.py#L26:18).
   - The same adjustable gradient clipping's implementation as original paper.
   - No bias is used in this implementation.
   - No batch normalization is used in this implementation.